Ricardo Valencia

-Ricardo Ovidio Valencia (born 1927 – died April 20, 2010, in Santa Ana, El Salvador) was a Salvadoran footballer who played most of his career in C.D.
+Ricardo Ovidio Valencia (1927 – April 20, 2010, in Santa Ana, El Salvador) was a Salvadoran footballer who played most of his career in C.D.
 FAS.

 Playing career

 Club career

 Nicknamed el Chilenito (the little Chilean), Santa Ana-born and raised Ricardo Valencia joined the newly formed team FAS in 1949.
 He spent 10 years with the club scoring 62 goals and winning 3 titles including one where the entire FAS team was made up of players from Santa Ana.
 He also played for Once Municipal during 1955 and 1957.

 In 1959, he was sold to Atletico Constancia for one colon he played there for one year and then returned to FAS before retiring from football.

 International career

 Valencia has made 26 appearances for the El Salvador national football team, scoring five goals.
 In 1954 he won the gold medal with the Salvadoran team in the Juegos Deportivos Centroamericanos, winning the group which contained Mexico, Colombia, Cuba and Panama.